-a) Where development or site alteration is proposed within or adjacent to 'significant' natural heritage features and areas, key natural heritage features or key hydrologic features, new lots will not be created that would fragment a natural feature or area, key natural heritage feature, or key hydrologic feature, unless undertaken as part of a partial taking and conversion to public ownership for conservation benefit by a public agency such as a Conservation Authority.
+a) Where development or site alteration is proposed within or adjacent to significant natural heritage features and areas, key natural heritage features or key hydrologic features, new lots will not be created that would fragment a natural feature or area, key natural heritage feature, or key hydrologic feature.
 The lands to be retained in the Natural Environment System will remain in a natural state.
 The natural feature and any required buffer or vegetation protection zone will be maintained in a single block and zoned to protect the natural features and its ecological functions.